 In the Faculty of Engineering, the subject matter experts develop and map POs, PSOs and COs.
 For each course, the number of evaluation components is pre-defined as per academic regulations.
-This is followed by identification of thresholds for the CO attainment (for e.g., 50% of the maximum CO contribution in an exam for each CO), the CO attainment target (in percentage) and the PO attainment target (levels 1, 2, or 3 components (e.g., exams and continuous assessments such as homework, quiz, and term project).
+This is followed by identification of thresholds for the CO attainment (for e.g., 50% of the maximum CO contribution in an exam for each CO), the CO attainment target (in percentage) and the PO attainment target (levels 1, 2, or 3 - which are based on the overall PO attainment being in three different percentage brackets).
+The evaluation components are classified into internal vs end semester.
+The internal component contains subcomponents (e.g., exams and continuous assessments such as homework, quiz, and term project).
 For each assessment component, the individual questions are mapped to the COs, and thereby, the fractional contribution to the CO attainment is incorporated.
 Subsequently, the overall attainment for the specific assessment component is determined.
-Each evaluation component is assigned a specific weight.
-A typical distribution is as follows: 15% each for first and second internal assessment exams, 20% for continuous assessment, and 50% for end semester exam.
+Each evaluation component is assessment exams, 20% for continuous assessment, and 50% for end semester exam.